Good Energy Management Is Good Business for Multifamily Properties

 Right down the hall from ENERGY STAR is EPA’s WaterSense® program, staffed with experts in water efficiency.
 Their resources can help you develop a water management plan for your property.
 There are also a wide variety of WaterSense labeled products to help you achieve your water savings goals.

-You can also use Portfolio Manager to track, by building, the type and amount of material you send for donation, reuse, recycling, composting, and disposal.
+You can also use Portfolio Manager to track the type and amount of material you send for donation, reuse, recycling, composting, and disposal.
 Simply tracking your waste will help you better manage your waste, reduce costs, and reduce your environmental impacts.

 Waste Tracking Resources for Multifamily Properties